Menu

 Habitat Restoration at ONP

-To date more than 20 acres of land have been restored to original sandhill habitat.
+To date, more than 20 acres of land have been restored to original sandhill habitat.
 Sandhill ecosystems represent one of the oldest types of native habitats in Florida, and are home to many rare, declining, and endemic species, including the federally endangered gopher tortoises.

 Gopher tortoises, so named for digging and living in extensive burrows, are known as a “keystone” or umbrella species.
 Their burrows provide refuge to more than 350 commensal species including burrowing owls, Florida mice, indigo snakes, opossums, rabbits, gopher frogs, eastern diamondback rattlesnakes and gopher crickets.
 Similar to the role of a keystone in an arch, an ecosystem may experience a dramatic shift if a keystone species is removed.
 Gopher tortoises are an indicator of the general health of the ecosystem, their presence (and abundance) gives an insight into the surrounding habitat.
 These elusive reptiles prefer to remain hidden, spending most of their time underground in their burrows, so burrow counts offer data to estimate abundance.